KR1 Plc - Ordinary Share Buyback: Transaction in Own Shares

 Ordinary Share Buyback: Transaction in Own Shares

-KR1 plc announces that, on 15 May 2024, it purchased ordinary shares of 0.19p each in the Company ("Ordinary Shares") on the Aquis Stock Exchange through the Company's broker to the buyback, Singer Capital Markets Securities Limited, as set out below.
+KR1 plc announces that on 17 May 2024, it purchased the Company's ordinary shares of 0.19p each ("Ordinary Shares") on the Aquis Stock Exchange through the Company's broker to the buyback, Singer Capital Markets Securities Limited, as per below.

 Exchange Venue: Aquis Stock Exchange